Who should read this?

 For guidelines on maintaining your septic system, see Guidelines For Maintaining Your Septic System Fact Sheet.

 What should I do with my contractor’s drawing?

 Maintain a copy of the contractor’s drawing of your septic system for your records.
 The drawing may be submitted to the Department of Health when applying for building improvements, such as building additions, decks, swimming pools or sunrooms.
 This information will be used to evaluate the adequacy of your existing septic system in the approval of your building permit.

 Where can I get more information?

-Videos on the proper operation and maintenance of your septic system are available from the Department of Health.
+View videos below on the proper operation and maintenance of your septic system.

 If you have additional questions, contact:

 3 Harry S. Truman Parkway